istio/istio/demos/apps/bookinfo/README.md

    If you open the Bookinfo URL (`http://$GATEWAY_URL/productpage`) in your browser, you should see the bookinfo application `productpage` displayed.
-Notice that the `productpage` is displayed, with no rating stars since `reviews:v1` does not access the ratings service.
+Notice that the `productpage` is displayed with no rating stars since `reviews:v1` does not access the ratings service.

 1. Route a specific user to `reviews:v2`